Sub-linear convergence of a stochastic proximal iteration method in Hilbert space: Introduction

 Following Ryu \& Boyd~\cite{RyuBoyd.2016}, we will refer to the stochastic version as \emph{stochastic proximal iteration} (SPI).
 We note that the computational cost of one SPI step is in general much higher than for SGD, and indeed often infeasible.
 However, in many special cases a clever reformulation can result in very similar costs.
 If so, then SPI should be preferred over SGD, as it will converge more reliably.
 We provide such an example in Section~\ref{section:numerical_experiments}.

 The main goal of this paper is to prove sub-linear convergence of the type

-in an infinite-dimensional setting, i.e.\ where $\{w^k\}_{k \in \N}$ and $w^*$ live in a Hilbert space $H$.
+in an infinite-dimensional setting, i.e.\ where $\{w^k\}_{k \in \N}$ and $w^*$ are elements in a Hilbert space $H$.
 As shown in e.g.~\cite{AgarwalEtal.2012,RaginskyRakhlin.2011}, this is optimal in the sense that we cannot expect a better asymptotic rate even in the finite-dimensional case.

-Most previous convergence results in this setting only provide guarantees for convergence, without an error bound.
+Most previous convergence results in this setting only provide guarantees for convergence, without an explicit error bound.
 The convergence is usually also in a rather weak norm.
 This is mainly due to weak assumptions on the involved functions and operators.
 Overall, little work has been done to consider SPI in an infinite dimensional space.
-A few exceptions are given by Bianchi \cite{Bianchi.2016}, where maximal monotone operators $\nabla F \colon H \to 2^H$ are considered and weak ergodic convergence is proved.
-In Rosasco et al. \cite{RosascoVillaVu.2019}, the authors work with an infinite dimensional setting and an implicit-explicit splitting where $\nabla F$ is decomposed in a regular and an irregular part.
+A few exceptions are given by Bianchi \cite{Bianchi.2016}, where maximal monotone operators $\nabla F \colon H \to 2^H$ are considered and weak ergodic convergence and norm convergence is proved.
+In Rosasco et al. \cite{RosascoVillaVu.2020}, the authors work with an infinite dimensional setting and an implicit-explicit splitting where $\nabla F$ is decomposed in a regular and an irregular part.
 The regular part is considered explicitly but with a stochastic approximation while the irregular part is used in a deterministic proximal step.
 They prove both $\nabla F(w^k) \to \nabla F(w^*)$ and $w^k \to w^*$ in $H$ as $k \to \infty$.
+Without further assumptions, neither of these approaches yield convergence rates.

 In the finite-dimensional case, stronger assumptions are typically made, with better convergence guarantees as a result.
 Nevertheless, for the SPI scheme in particular, we are only aware of the unpublished manuscript~\cite{RyuBoyd.2016}, which suggests $\nicefrac{1}{k}$ convergence in $\R^d$.
 Based on~\cite{RyuBoyd.2016}, the implicit method has also been considered in a few other works: In Patrascu \& Necoara \cite{PatrascuNecoara.2017}, a SPI method with additional constraints on the domain was studied.
 A slightly more general setting that includes the SPI has been considered in Davis \& Drusvyatskiy \cite{DavisDrusvyatskiy.2019}.
 Toulis \& Airoldi and Toulis et al. studied such an implicit scheme in \cite{ToulisAiroldi.2015,ToulisAiroldi.2016,ToulisRennieAiroldi.2014}.